csound-plugins/csound-plugins/src/semsys/doc/semsttresult.md

 result is waiting it returns an empty string with length `0`, so gate it with [semsttready](semsttready.md).

-The `length` output is handy to tell whether a window actually contained speech: a silent or speechless window transcribes to an empty string (`length == 0`), which you can skip.

-Each call **consumes** one result.
-To drain several pending results, call it once per control pass while [semsttready](semsttready.md) is `1`.
-The results come out in the same order the audio was submitted.

-The queue is **shared by the whole handle**: a result is not tied to the submit (or the instrument) that produced it — `semsttresult` just returns the next finished one.
+The queue is **shared by the whole handle**: a result is not tied to the submit (or the instrument) that produced it, `semsttresult` just returns the next finished one.
 If several instruments submit to the same handle, the texts interleave in FIFO order.
 For independent flows, use a separate handle per flow (see [semsttload](semsttload.md)).